 About the Course

-While providing help to families, people-helpers may encounter couples who are so conflictual with each other that it hinders them from receiving the help they need.
-Unmanaged marital conflicts may also escalate to spousal violence and cause collateral harm to children in the family.
+While providing a continuum of care to families, people helpers may encounter couples who are so conflictual with each other that it hinders their families from receiving the help they need.
+This course aims to help participants develop the knowledge and skills to work effectively with high-conflict couples.

 Course Objectives